 all as amended, re-enacted and/or replaced and in force from time to time;

-means any goods and/or services provided to Purchaser under The Myers-Briggs Company Terms of Business.
+means any goods and/or services provided to Client under The Myers-Briggs Company Terms of Business.

 The terms personal data; data controller; data processor; processing; and supervisory authority used in these DP Terms shall have the meaning given in the Data Protection Regulations.